tmsalab/cIRT/README.md

 <!-- badges: end -->

-Jointly model the accuracy of cognitive responses and item choices within a bayesian hierarchical framework as described by Culpepper and Balamuta (2015) <doi:10.1007/s11336-015-9484-7>.
+Jointly model the accuracy of cognitive responses and item choices within a Bayesian hierarchical framework as described by Culpepper and Balamuta (2015) <doi:10.1007/s11336-015-9484-7>.

 ## Installation